ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 This limitation comes from the usage of regex patterns instead of atomic comparisons during validation.

 In terms of usability this is sufficient, but not the best possible.
-Therefore it would be advisable to implement live-validation for front-ends with more granularity.
+Therefore it would be advisable to implement live-validation for frontends with more granularity.
 Information about allowed input formats can be found in the [API description](http://libelektra.org/tree/master/doc/rest_api/snippet_sharing/api-description.apib).